The Chris Evans Breakfast Show’s 500 Words story-writing competition returns to Radio 2 for a fifth year in 2015.

-Returning to BBC Radio 2 for its fourth year, 500 WORDS asked children aged 13 and under up and down the UK to put pen to paper to compose an original work of fiction using no more than 500 words.
+500 Words asks children aged 13 and under up and down the UK to put pen to paper to compose an original work of fiction using no more than 500 words.

-Every single story submitted is read by a brilliant, book-loving army of librarians and teachers from around the UK.
-The Scottish Book Trust are back on board, to shortlist the Top 50; and the competition's panel of best-selling authors return to Radio 2 HQ in early May to pick three medal winners in two categories: 9 & Under; and 10-13 years.
+Every single story submitted will be read by a brilliant, book-loving army of librarians and teachers from around the UK.
+The competition's panel of best-selling authors return in early May to pick three medal winners in two categories: 5–9 years; and 10–13 years.

 Chris Evans says: "500 WORDS provides a glimpse into the brilliant minds of kids around the country.
 These stories will amuse, thrill, delight and inspire you.
 So please: spread the word about 500 WORDS."

 Bob Shennan, Controller BBC Radio 2 and 6 Music, says: "If anything sums up Radio 2's commitment to being totally distinctive, it is 500 WORDS.
 Putting a children's short story writing competition at the heart of the nation’s best and favourite music breakfast show is the perfect definition of public service broadcasting at its best and boldest.
 I take my hat off to Chris and the team."